MicrosoftDocs/learn/learn-pr/wwl-azure/azure-active-directory/includes/13-demonstrations.md

 10. Click **Get started with this app password**.
 11. If prompted, **Allow access**.
 12. Click **Done**.
-13. On the **Update password** screen provide and confirm a new password.
+13. On the **Update password** screen, provide and confirm a new password.
 14. Click **Sign-in**.
 15. Confirm that you can now access the Portal.